arenaxr/arena-docs/content/overview/build.md

 good idea to do this, so leave it checked.

-Once you are done, press the **\[Add Scene\]** button, which will prompt a ‘Create Object create published’ popup message in the corner.
+Once you are done, press the **\[Add Scene\]** button, which will prompt a ‘Create Object create published' popup message in the corner.
 The popup will disappear in a second.
 Let us take this time to have a look at a few other sections of the build page shown below: